2023 Most Popular Religious Studies Bachelor's Degree Schools in New York

 Women make up 71% of the religion majors at the school.

-With a ranking of #10, Hofstra University did quite well on this year’s most popular schools for religious studies students working on their bachelor’s degree.
-Located in the large suburb of Hempstead, Hofstra is a private not-for-profit college with a fairly large student population.
+Hofstra University did quite well in this year’s ranking of the most popular places for religious studies students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the suburb of Hempstead, Hofstra is a private not-for-profit school with a large student population.

 Of the 6 students majoring in religion at Hofstra, 33% are male and 67% are female.